jeka-dev/demo-cowsay/README.md

 ## Execute from anywhere

-Don't need to clone the repo by your own.
-Just execute from a terminal :
+You don't need to clone the repo by your own.
+Just execute the following command :

 ```shell
 jeka -r https://github.com/jeka-dev/demo-cowsay -p Hello JeKa
 ```

 Behind the scene, this :
-  - Clones the repo
+  - Clones the repo in [USER HOME]/.jeka/cache/git/github.com_jeka-dev_demo-cowsay
   - Downloads proper JDK (If needed)
   - Downloads proper JeKa version (If needed)
-  - Builds the fat Jar silently (cause of -q option)
+  - Builds the fat Jar silently (cause of --quiet option mentioned in [jeka.properties file](jeka.properties))
   - Executes the build Jar with the specified program arguments (next the '-p' option).

 On the subsequent runs, this will run faster as only the last step will be executed.